- Personal

 2. Maintain existing credit cards and keep balances low.

-Closing credit cards and other lines of credit can lower your score by decreasing your total available credit.
-When preparing to buy a home, keep your existing credit cards open and keep their balances low.
-If possible, avoid opening new lines of credit as well.
-Making big purchases or taking out a new loan can impact your credit score before the homebuying process is complete.
+Once you’re preapproved for a mortgage, avoid making any big purchases or taking out new loans, as these can impact your credit score before you complete the homebuying process.
 We know how tempting it can be to start shopping for accessories for your potential new home immediately, but we promise it’s worth it to wait!

 3. Pay your bills on time.

 The most important factor in the calculation of your credit score is your payment history.
 Be sure to pay your bills on time to establish a consistent payment history.
-Thirty-five percent of your credit score is determined by this factor, so making late payments can ding your score quickly.
-Need help remembering when everything is due?
-Most lenders offer automatic payment options.
-If you’re a Grow Financial member, schedule your payments in the Bill Pay or Transfers widgets in Grow Online and Mobile Banking.*
+This factor determines 35% of your credit score, so making late payments can harm your score quickly.

 4. Save for a down payment.